bradyjmcl/clownprince_writeup/README.md

 ---

 This is a writeup for the hard-level CTF "Clown Prince" on TryHackMe.
 This room is located at https://tryhackme.com and is a free challenge room.
-I am documenting the steps necessary to compromise the machine in this writeup **WITHOUT** including any flags or spoilers (credentials, directories, etc), in the spirit of the game.
+I am documenting the steps necessary to compromise the machine in this writeup **WITHOUT** including any flags or unnecessary spoilers (credentials, directories, etc), in the spirit of the game.
 However, following this process exactly should result in a full compromise of the target system.

 ### My usual walkthroughs are aimed at beginners, but since this is a challenge with an intentionally higher difficulty, I will not be explaining recon or enumeration, only showing the steps required to complete.